 Graduate School Information Systems: Access Instructions

 Whenever a personnel change occurs in a department involving the Director of Graduate Programs (DGP) and/or the Graduate Services Coordinator, there can sometimes be delays in getting the new people the access they need to various resources.
 The information in this document should help facilitate the transition and minimize these potential delays.
-Of course, whenever there is such a change, informing Janice Freeman, the Graduate School's Manager of Graduate Appointments, of the change immediately will help us keep our records straight.
+Of course, whenever there is such a change, informing Meghan Wilson, the Graduate School's Manager of Graduate Appointments, of the change immediately will help us keep our records straight.

 How to make a SAR request for DGP or Graduate Services Coordinator: